-EDU 472: Student Teaching and Seminar at the Preschool adn Primary School Level at the Early Secondary School Level (7-9) (PreK-Grade 2)
+EDU 472: Student Teaching and Seminar at the Preschool adn Primary School Level (PreK-Grade 2)

 For teacher candidates in the Early Childhood/Early Childhood Special Education program.
 One professional laboratory experience includes observations of young children, preschool through second grade, with gradually increasing responsibility through participation under supervision.
 Individual student teachers are guided by periodic conferences with the College supervisor.
 Prerequisites: Completion of all Education courses, with the exception of EDU 327, ECSE 471 or ECSE 473, which are taken concurrently; a minimum GPA of 2.75 overall and in Education courses; permission of Department Chair required.
 Corequisites: EDU 327, ECSE 473 or ECSE 474.
 (UG)